Names changed for security purposes.

 For several years, Neema and Mussa continued to try, without success, to conceive.
 They consulted sheiks and traditional medicine practitioners, but to no avail.

-In 2020, during a visit to a local health center, Neema and Mussa met a Christian nurse named Ester.
+During a visit to a local health center, Neema and Mussa met a Christian nurse named Ester.
 Ester’s testimony stopped them both in their tracks.
 For seven years, Ester and her husband were unable to conceive.
 After dozens of doctor’s appointments and tests, there was no medical explanation for why Ester could not get pregnant.
 So Ester and her husband turned to the Lord and prayed for his supernatural intervention in their situation.

 “We wait in hope for the Lord; he is our help and our shield.
 In him our hearts rejoice, for we trust in his holy name.
 May your unfailing love be with us, Lord, even as we put our hope in you.” -Psalm 33:20-22

 Two years later, the miraculous happened.
 Ester conceived twins!
 Not long after, she was blessed with a second set of twins.
 Ester’s four children, born after almost a decade of waiting and seeking the Lord, opened Neema and Mussa’s heart to the gospel.
 They wanted to hear more about this miracle-worker named Jesus.
 Ester met with Neema and Mussa again, outside of the health center, to talk about her faith.
 She asked Neema a question that pierced her heart and lingered in her mind for many weeks later: “You can have all the children you want to have in this world, and all the joy of parenthood.
 But what would that mean if you and your children will perish forever?”